apache/predictionio/docs/manual/classification/quickstart.md

 Now, You can try to retrieve predicted results.
 For example, to predict the label (i.e. *plan* in this case) of a user with attr0=2, attr1=0 and attr2=0, you send this JSON { "features": [2, 0, 0] } to the deployed engine and it will return a JSON of the predicted plan.
+Simply send a query by making a HTTP request or through the `EngineClient` of a SDK:

 <div class="codetabs">
 <div data-lang="Python SDK">